Tufy4/Tufy4/README.md

 ## About me 🧑🏽
 I enjoy back-end development (and I also like front-end) and am seeking professional growth through new challenges and unique projects.
-<p>I am skilled in C, JavaScript, PHP (to a minimal extent), Java and MySQL, as well as the good old HTML and CSS!
+<p>I am skilled in C, JavaScript, PHP (to a minimal extent), Java, MySQL and Oracle Database
 </p>
 <br>